An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Conclusions

-While the two-phase approach to solving the CVRP has been well studied and the compared hybrid quantum algorithms utilized those ideas \cite{feld2019hybrid} \cite{borowski2020new}, our results showed they don't always do well with a dataset like CMT.
+While the two-phase approach to solving the CVRP has been well studied and the compared hybrid quantum algorithms utilized those ideas \cite{feld2019hybrid} \cite{borowski2020new}, our results showed they do not always do well with a dataset like CMT.
 They show fairly good results on CMT 11 and CMT 12 problems, which is to be expected because the locations are more clustered.
 They fall behind our results on the randomized CMT 1-5 problems.
 The shape of the optimal routes was a significant decision point in our algorithm design.
-We think the clustering approach for route generation does not do a good job of finding the correct clusters to base the routes on.
-Because the visualization of the route shape is similar to a flower petal with some stops closer to the depot and others far away, a clustering algorithm might miss potentially good locations to add to the route because they might be closer to the depot and not close to other locations in the cluster.
+Analysis suggests the clustering approach for route generation does not do a good job of finding the correct clusters to base the routes on.
+Because the visualization of the route shape resembles a flower petal, with some stops closer to the depot and others farther away, a clustering algorithm may overlook potentially good locations to add to the route, as they might be closer to the depot and not near other locations in the cluster.

-The complexity of the large CVRP problems limited our algorithm's ability to find optimal solutions.
-We expect the local search part of the algorithm was the main contributor to not finding more optimal solutions.
-The assignment of locations to routes was more consequential to our suboptimal results than the quantum routing.
-We only allowed simple moves for our local search when creating neighbor solutions.
-By simple we mean moving one location from one route to another or swapping one location on a route with one location on another route.
-There are more complicated types of moves, such as those defined in the seminal work of \cite{lin1973effective}.
-For future work, we plan to create a quantum local search algorithm to generate more efficient and hopefully more optimal neighbor solutions.
+The complexity of the large CVRP problems limited the algorithm's ability to find optimal solutions.
+Analysis indicates the local search part of the algorithm was the main contributor to not finding more optimal solutions.
+The assignment of locations to routes was more consequential to the suboptimal results than the quantum routing.
+The neighborhood generation relied exclusively on basic relocation and swap operators.
+The operations included only two types of moves: relocating a single customer from one route to another, or swapping two customers across different routes.
+More sophisticated operators, such as those introduced in \cite{lin1973effective}, were not implemented.
+Future work will focus on developing a quantum-enhanced local search mechanism to generate higher-quality neighbor solutions with greater efficiency.